 Over time, the jawbone associated with missing teeth atrophies or is resorbed.

-Today, with Dr. Dachowski and Dr. Sock’s advance training and experience, we have the ability to grow bone where needed.
+Today, with Drs.
+Dachowski, Sock, and Daly advance training and experience, we have the ability to grow bone where needed.
 This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.
 Your surgeon will review all available options with you.